yhhuangfrank/URL-Shortener/README.md

 - Get a shorter URL link that feedbacked on page
 - Connect to original web page by shortened URL
-- Copy to clipboard by simply clicking the "copy" button
+- Copy shorten URL to clipboard by simply clicking the "copy" button
--

 ### Installation